edcork/AQI_alarm/README.md

-# AQI_alarm
-An alarm app that only sounds if the AQI meets user-defined conditions.
+A vibe-coding project to create an alarm app that only sounds if the AQI meets user-defined conditions.
+"Wake me at 6:00 AM only if the AQI is below 100"; that kind of thing.